-Croatia's legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
-While Croatia's international legal framework to exchange the information with all of Croatia's Interested Appropriate Partners (CR2) is consistent with the requirements, Croatia's domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has a deficiency in an area significant to the proper functioning of an element of the AEOI Standard.
-More specifically, a deficiency has been identified with respect to Croatia's enforcement framework.
+Latvia's legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
+While Latvia's international legal framework to exchange the information with all of Latvia's Interested Appropriate Partners (CR2) is consistent with the requirements, its domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has deficiencies significant to the proper functioning of elements of the AEOI Standard.
+More specifically, deficiencies have been identified in Latvia's enforcement framework.